-2.2 The imaging system 2.2.1 Collimator
+2.2 The imaging system

+2.2.1 Collimator

-In order to maintain the low-energy response of IBIS when dithering (see the document Mission Overview, Policies and Procedures), the collimation baseline consists of a passive lateral shield that limits the solid angle (and therefore the cosmic γ -ray background) viewed directly by the IBIS detector in the full field of view up to a few hundred keV.
+In order to maintain the low-energy response of IBIS when dithering (see Mission Overview, Policies and Procedures), the collimation baseline consists of a passive lateral shield that limits the solid angle, (and thus the cosmic γ -ray background), viewed directly by the IBIS detector in the full field of view up to a few hundred keV.
 The tube collimation system is implemented with three different devices:

 Hopper: Four inclined walls starting from the detector unit with a direct interface to the IBIS detector mechanical structure.
-The inclination of the hopper walls should ideally be such that the area laid out by the bottom of walls matches the mask size, but the true inclination takes into account the presence of the Calibration System and the mechanical constraints.
+The inclination of the hopper walls is should ideally be such that the area laid out by the bottom of walls matches the mask size, but the true inclination takes into account the presence of the Calibration System and the mechanical constraints.
 The hopper walls reach 550 mm out from the ISGRI top plane (850 mm from the PLM base) while the actual height is 530 mm.
 The shielding effect is obtained with Tungsten foils embedded in the four hopper walls.
 The hopper walls thickness is 1 mm.
-The hopper is not physically connected to the payload module structure.
+The hopper is not physically connected to the structure of the Payload Module (PLM).

-Tube: The Tube is formed of four payload module walls, and shielded with glued lead (Pb) foil.
-Two of the tube walls ($\pm Z$ axis) are inclined (by about 3.5° to the vertical) in order to follow as closely as possible the inclined tube shape, whilst the Y-axis walls are vertical.
-In particular the actual inclination of the Z walls is defined by the interface requirements with the hopper: the Z Tube walls stop at 20 mm in the horizontal plane from each upper edge of the hopper walls, i.e., at 850 mm from the base of the Payload Module (PLM).
+Tube: The Tube is formed of four payload module walls, and shielded by lead (Pb) foil that is glued on.
+Two of the tube walls (\pm Z axis) are inclined (by about 3.5° to the vertical) in order to follow as closely as possible the inclined tube shape, whilst the Y-axis walls are vertical.
+In particular the actual inclination of the Z walls is defined by the interface requirements with the hopper: the Z Tube walls stop at 20 mm in the horizontal plane from each upper edge of the hopper walls, i.e., at 850 mm from the base of the PLM.

-Mask side shielding: Four strips of 1 mm thick Tungsten, provide shielding from the diffuse background in the gaps between the mask edges and the top of the tube walls
+Mask side shielding: Four strips of 1 mm thick Tungsten, provide shielding from the diffuse background in the gaps between the mask edges and the top of the tube walls.